konfiger/konfiger-nodejs/README.md

 //the size becomes 2,
 console.log(konfiger.size())

-//to read all the entries simple call the toString() method console.log(konfiger.toString())
+//to read all the entries simply call the toString() method console.log(konfiger.toString())

 //now the size is equal to the entry